ENSpunks/Timeland/Papers/Holographic Principal.md

 ### Transition to Causal Geometry

-In Causal Relativity, we remove the time dimension, focusing purely on spatial dimensions.
+In Causal Relativity, we eliminate the time dimension, focusing solely on spatial dimensions.
 Here, we propose:

-- **Area as Information Encoding**: The information content of a 3D spatial region is encoded on its 2D boundary, which is the surface of the gravity sphere.
+- **Area as Information Encoding**: The information content of a 3D spatial region is encoded on its 2D boundary, which is the surface of the gravity sphere, where holomass resides.

-- **Equation Simplification**: We drop the dependency on Planck length, focusing solely on the geometric aspect:
+- **Equation Simplification**: We drop the dependency on Planck length, focusing solely on geometry:

 \[ A = 4\pi r^2 \]

-This equation represents the area of the sphere where the information is encoded, without any reference to time or quantum effects directly.
+This equation signifies the area where holomass information is encoded, without reference to time or direct quantum effects.

 ### Rigorous Mathematical Development

 1. **Area as a Boundary Condition**:
-   - The area \( A \) of the sphere is not just a measure but represents the full information content of the enclosed 3D space.
+   - The area \( A \) represents the complete information content of the enclosed 3D space, where holomass is encoded.

 2. **Quantized Mass and Light Interaction**:
-   - Mass (FutureSpace) and light (PastSpace) interact on this boundary.
-The mass's spatial curvature (without time) influences the propagation of light, which is now described by spatial intervals rather than temporal ones.
+   - Holomass on the boundary interacts with light.
+The spatial curvature influenced by holomass affects how light propagates, described by spatial intervals.

 3. **Curvature and Encoding**:
-   - The curvature of space around mass causes a spatial "encoding" effect where light and mass are described by how they interact with this curvature, rather than how they evolve in time.
+   - The curvature of space around mass encodes holomass on the boundary, from which photons are emitted into 3D space, maintaining their geometric unity with the mass.

 ### Calculating a Known Problem